hollowspy/back_agroleague/README.md

 ### TODO
  New features we could develop :
  - Make the search on OmdAPI with more fields (as year for example)
  - You can sort datas by a field.
 For exemple, if you want to sort data by dates, rating or another field.
-We could use quuery params to know by which field we want to sort data
+We could use query params to know by which field we want to sort data

 ENJOY :)